npgy/fly-example/README.md

 Most of the above steps can be repeated for the server and the web client.
 First launch an app under your org with the `fly launch...` command.
 Then customize the `fly-***.toml` and Dockerfiles.
-You probably don't need a persistent volume for any of them, and you probably won't have any secrets for the web client.
+You probably don't need a persistent volume for any of them.

 The `fly-server.toml` file in this repository is a good starter for your server, but you'll want to customize the environment variables to your liking.

 This file will be pointing at `Dockerfile-server` to build, so you can either change this to point to your server's existing Dockerfile, or rename your server's Dockerfile to this.

 Take an inventory of what kind of environment variables and secrets you need for your server/web client.
-Non-secret environment variables can by set in plain text in the `fly-***.toml` files.
+For any secrets, you can run the `fly secrets...` command like we did above for Postgres.

 For automatic deployment for the web, you will also need to add your own `deploy-web.yml` file, I have deploy yml files already for the database and the server as scaffolding.